Averouse/FillerPoint/README.md

 1. Clone the repository:
     git clone <https://github.com/Averouse/FillerPoint.git>

-2. Open the folder in your
+2. Open the folder in your browser